-The various cash flow projections ensure the liquidity of John Cockerill and its subsidiaries, but are necessarily dependent on the booking of orders planned in the budget.
+The various cash flow projections confirm the ability of the Group and its subsidiaries to maintain a satisfactory level of liquidity, subject, however, to the fulfillment of the orders entered in the budget.

 The data presented are: